This article was originally published in Sept, 2017 and was updated Aug, 2023.

 On a personal level, there are many ways to lower your impact.
 You can bike to work, eat less meat, buy less stuff, the list goes on and on.
 If you’re interested in seeing what your carbon footprint is and finding other ways to lower it, you can take a quiz using a carbon footprint calculator.

 When companies get involved, the impact gets even bigger.
 Powering factories through renewable energy, reducing transport between different steps of production, and sourcing materials that aren’t made from petroleum are all awesome ways companies are making changes in their footprint.
 If you nerd out on companies doing cool things (like we do), check out some of our brands and their stories here!

 We offset carbon through a process called sequestration–and no, this isn’t just a tricky spelling bee term.
 Sequestration is the process of finding ways to negate the carbon that’s being emitted.
 Both individuals and businesses can join organizations that implement energy efficiency, reforestation, and renewable energy programs to offset a portion (or all) of the carbon emissions created.

 So, what does it mean when we say we’re carbon-neutral?

-The Pooled US Forestry Projects involves reforestation projects across the US, specifically in Texas and Arkansas.
+Our previous project, The Pooled US Forestry Projects, involves reforestation projects across the US, specifically in Texas and Arkansas.
 Since its beginning, this program has helped to sequester over 500,000 metric tonnes of CO2 emissions (or, in human terms, this offsets over 80,000 cars’ emissions for a whole year!).
 These reforestation projects don’t only offset carbon.
-They help local ecosystems too, by preserving wildlife habitats, improving soil quality, and adding water storage capabilities to lands across the US.
+They help local ecosystems, too, by preserving wildlife habitats, improving soil quality, and adding water storage capabilities to lands across the US.
 Now, that’s something we can get behind.